 - Don’t lift or even pull heavy bags during your travel.
 This is a good time to use taxis, shuttles, or valet services to handle your luggage.

 - Don’t run to catch your flight or make a connection!

-- Drink plenty of fluids during flight.
+- Drink plenty of fluids during the flight.